franzbu/HAeating/README.md

 The ESP forwards select entities (sensors) from Froeling to HA; they can easily be [changed or extended](https://github.com/franzbu/HomeAssistantHeating/blob/main/doc/B1200522_ModBus%20Lambdatronic%203200_50-04_05-19_de.pdf).

 The ESP directly listens to `input_number.target_flow_temp` and starts and stops heating while also setting the flow temperature.
 The optional class
-[FroelingHeatingESP](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_esp.py) can act as watchdog for the ESP's health and send a warning in case of an issue.
+[FroelingHeatingESP](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_esp.py) can act as a watchdog for the ESP's health and send a warning in case of an issue.

 ---